bitfireAT/cert4android/README.md

 5. Close the instance when it's not required anymore (will disconnect from the `CustomCertService`, thus allowing it to be destroyed).

-Example of initialzing an okhttp client:
+Example of initializing an okhttp client:

+    ```kotlin
     val keyManager = ...
     CustomCertManager(...).use { trustManager ->
         val sslContext = SSLContext.getInstance("TLS")